A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

 \subsection{Floating Box Motions}

 Figure \ref{fig:boxmotions} compares the surge, heave, and pitch responses of the floating box for cases H12T20 and H15T18.
 It compares results from the present model against MoorDyn \citep{chen_cfd_2022}, and experimental data.
+The numerical time series were shifted in time so that their first peak coincides with the experimental record, thereby removing the initial phase lag and making the comparison clearer.
 A broad consistency exists between the numerical and experimental results for heave and surge motion.
 Although surge motion is overpredicted in both wave cases, the steeper wave condition (H15T18) shows a smaller phase shift relative to the experiments for both numerical models.
 The interpretation also applies to heave motions (Figures \ref{fig:H12T20-Heave} and \ref{fig:H15T18-Heave}).